AlfonsEdbom/University-Code/README.md

 contains data preprocessing such as shuffling the data and dividing it into datasets used for training, validation and testing.
 This is the file you run in order to train the model.

+### Running the webpage

+To use the webpage, change directory to Webpage, and then enter "python manage.py runserver" This will start a development server.
+The webpage is built in a django framework.
+If there is a problem with entering a sentense and getting a prediction on the webpage, try to run RNN_model.py to create a new model, this usually solves the problem.